TheJacksonLaboratory/cnn_autoencoder/README.md

 Implementation based on Cheng *et al.* **Energy Compaction-Based Image Compression Using Convolutional AutoEncoder**, Transactions on Multimedia 14 (8), 2019.

 ## Installation
-Clone this repository and use the [pytorch_lightnening](https://hub.docker.com/r/pytorchlightning/pytorch_lightning) container.
+Clone this repository and build a docker container using the **Dockerfile**, or a singularity container using the **cnn_autoencoder.def** definition file.
 The extra required packages can be installed using **pip** from  *requirements.txt*.

 ## Training